Find Affordable College Courses

 65 Yearly Graduations

 University of West Georgia comes in at #17 on our list of the most popular colleges offering master's degrees in educational/instructional technology.
 Each year, around 13,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,338 per year.
-For the 2020-2021 academic year, 65 master's degrees were handed out to educational/instructional technology majors at University of West Georgia.
-Of these students, 88% were women and 15% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 65 people received their master's degree in educational/instructional technology from University of West Georgia.
+Of these students, 76% were women and 30% were members of underrepresented racial-ethnic groups.

 #18